kluctl/www-kluctl.io/content/en/docs/reference/commands/common-arguments.md

   -F, --fixed-image strings              Pin an image to a given version.
 Expects
                                          '--fixed-image=image<:namespace:deployment:container>=result'
-      --fixed-images-file existingfile   Use .yml file to pin image versions.
-See output of list-images sub-command or read the documentation for details about the output format -u, --update-images                    This causes kluctl to prefer the latest image found in registries, based on the 'latest_image' filters provided to 'images.get_image(...)' calls.
+      --fixed-images-file existingfile   Use .yaml file to pin image versions.
+See output of list-images sub-command or read the documentation for details about the output format --offline-images                   Omit contacting image registries and do not query for latest image tags.
+  -u, --update-images                    This causes kluctl to prefer the latest image found in registries, based
+                                         on the 'latest_image' filters provided to 'images.get_image(...)' calls.
                                          Use this flag if you want to update to the latest versions/tags of all